chocolatey/choco-wiki/CreatePackages.md

 Date Package Fix Version Notation is recommended because one can ascertain what it is immediately upon seeing it.

 Package fix version notation is only acceptable in the fourth segment.
 Do not use any of the other segments for package fix notation.
 If an application only uses 1 or 2 version segments, add zeros into the other segments until you get to the 4th segment (i.e. 1.0.0.20120627).

+When the fourth segment is used, it is recommended to add two zeroes (00) to the end of the version.
+Then when you need to fix, you just increment that number.
+So if the package was ruby and the version was 2.0.0-p353, the package is 2.0.0.35300 (adding the two zeroes at the end).
+Then a fix would be 2.0.0.35301 and so on.

 ##Internationalization and localization of packages
 For chocolatey, internationalization and localization of packages is very important, because it has users from all over the world.
 Many applications support multiple languages, but they use several different methods to achieve that.
 Therefore, there is no standard how internationalization/localization has to be integrated into packages.
 However, here are a few examples of packages that use various techniques.
 You can use them as inspiration for new packages: